LearnersGuild/learning-os/game/stats/README.md

 TODO: Flesh out assessment Accuracy

-## Build Days (BD) [Player Stat]

-Total number of days a player worked on a team in Deliberate Practice as a Team Member or Team Lead.
-(Build Days = Lead Days + Membership Days)

 ## Build Cycles (BC) [Player Stat]

 Total number of cycles a player worked on a team in Deliberate Practice as a Team Member or Team Lead.

-(Build Days = Lead Cycles + Membership Cycles)
+Formula: LC + MC

 ## Effective Contribution Cycles (ECC) [Player Stat]